FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ## Main Objectives

-Learn how to register a dataset on WikiData with the appropriate citation.
+Learn how to register a dataset on Wikidata with the appropriate citation.

 ___